Go back

 The Growing Challenge of Identity Security

-• Stolen Credentials: Gaining access through phishing, malware, or credential stuffing attacks.
+• Stolen credentials obtained through phishing, malware, or credential stuffing

 Key Components of an ISPM Framework

-An effective ISPM strategy is built on a foundation of several core identity security disciplines working in concert.
+An effective ISPM strategy rests on a few core identity disciplines working together.

-• Identity Analytics and Risk Intelligence: This component acts as the brain of the ISPM framework.
-It ingests data from IAM, IGA, and PAM systems to analyze behavior, detect anomalies, and provide a real-time, risk-based view of your entire identity landscape.
+• Identity Analytics and Risk Intelligence: the layer that ingests signals from the others to baseline behavior, detect anomalies, and produce a real-time, risk-based picture of the identity landscape.

 The Continuous ISPM Cycle

-2. Assess: Once you have a complete inventory, the framework assesses your posture against security best practices and compliance requirements.
-It identifies risks like excessive permissions, dormant accounts, toxic combinations of entitlements, and misconfigurations.
+2. Assess: measure posture against best practices and compliance requirements, flagging excessive permissions, dormant accounts, toxic entitlement combinations, and misconfigurations.

 The Benefits of Adopting ISPM

-Many regulations, such as HIPAA, PCI-DSS, and SOX, have strict requirements around access control and data protection.
-ISPM helps you meet these obligations by providing the tools to enforce policies, conduct access reviews, and generate audit-ready reports, demonstrating that you have robust identity security controls in place.
+Many regulations, including HIPAA, PCI DSS, and SOX, set strict expectations around access control and data protection.
+ISPM helps meet them by enforcing policy, running access reviews, and producing audit-ready reporting that shows identity controls are in place.

 Getting Started with Your ISPM Strategy